Baron of Craigie: Barons of Craigie

-The heir apparent is the present holder's daughter, Miss Margaret Leila Thomas of Craigie, Maid of Craigie.
+The heir apparent is the present holder's son, Oliver Leigh Thomas of Craigie, Younger of Craigie.

 During the first half of the seventeenth century the lands of Craigie were gradually acquired by the Kidd or Kyd family.
 This started in 1617 with Patrick Kyd a merchant in Dundee who began to invest in land in the periphery of Dundee.
 These lands were eventually formed into the barony of Craigie held by the Kyd family who several generations later disposed of it to a branch of the Guthrie family, who in turn disposed of it to the Thomas family.

 Family history

 Kyd family

 The Kyd or Kid or Kidd family may be a sept of Clan Fergusson.
 The Kid family held lands in Craigie since before 1534, being described as esquire of Craigie.